-Liability Insurance Pursuant to the Price-Anderson Act, which was reauthorized through December 31, 2025, by the Energy Policy Act of 2005, the Owners are required to insure against public liability claims resulting from nuclear incidents to the full limit of public liability, which is currently \$10.8 billion.
+Pursuant to the Price-Anderson Act, which was reauthorized through December 31, 2025, by the Energy Policy Act of 2005, the Owners are required to insure against public liability claims resulting from nuclear incidents to the full limit of public liability, which is currently \$10.8 billion.
 This limit of liability consists of the maximum available commercial insurance of \$0.3 billion, and the remaining \$10.5 billion is provided through an industry-wide retrospective assessment program mandated by law, known as the Secondary Financial Protection (SFP) program.
-Under the SFP program, the Owners can be assessed up to \$100.6 million (\$47.3 million, KCP&L's 47% share) per incident at any commercial reactor in the country, payable at no more than \$15 million, \$67.1 million, KCP&L's 47% share) per incident adjustment based on the Consumer Price Index and applicable premium taxes.
+Under the SFP program, the Owners can be assessed up to \$100.6 million (\$47.3 million, KCP&L's 47% share) per incident at any commercial reactor in the country, payable at no more than \$15 million (\$7.1 million, KCP&L's 47% share) per incident per year effective with the Energy Policy Act of 2005.
+This assessment is subject to an inflation adjustment based on the Consumer Price Index and applicable premium taxes.
 This assessment is in addition to worker radiation claims insurance.
 In addition, the U.S. Congress could impose additional revenue-raising measures to pay claims.

-Property, Decontamination, Premature Decommissioning and Extra Expense Insurance The Owners carry decontamination liability, premature decommissioning liability and property damage insurance for Wolf Creek totaling approximately \$2.8 billion (\$1.3 billion, KCP&L's 47% share).
+Property, Decontamination, Premature Decommissioning and Extra Expense Insurance

+The Owners carry decontamination liability, premature decommissioning liability and property damage insurance for Wolf Creek totaling approximately \$2.8 billion (\$1.3 billion, KCP&L's 47% share).
 NEIL provides this insurance.